Adult Fellowship and Bible Studies

 Martha Circle

 Martha Circle meets the 3rd Tuesday of the month, usually meeting in the Fireside Room for a book study.
-Please scroll down for 2023 meeting schedule.
+Please scroll down for the meeting schedule.

 Seafarers